bevacqua/dragula/readme.markdown

 - Super easy to set up
 - No bloated dependencies
 - **Figures out sort order** on its own
+- A shadow where the item would be dropped offers **visual feedback**

 # Install